 - Communication and collaboration allow focus on what will work best for the employee to improve.

 - Employees can participate in the problem-solving process, which increases engagement and likelihood of success.

-- All steps should be documented in writing.
+- Document all steps in writing.

 - Never promise that correcting a problem will save an employee’s job.